frankelavsky/academic_homepage/_posts/2026-04-20-who-reads-dissertations.md

 So if committee members aren't reading the whole thing and basically nobody else does, then *what the heck is the point of a thesis*?
 The point, of course, is to have an archival-quality record of the work and the defense made by the PhD candidate.
 This is largely just a record, to show to the world that the work was done.

+On the one hand, do people avoid dissertations because they are highly complex?
+Well, perhaps.
+But some people are working on highly complex topics!
+And so... do some people avoid dissertations because they open the document and see that it is nearly 200 pages long, which would represent a significant time investment if you were there to explore, learn, or find something?

 Yet, I reckon that many different parts of the thesis are actually valuable and interesting to folks who aren't academics or who are but are unfamiliar with my body of work.
 I have been stewing on a paper by Mohammadi et al, ["Who reads research articles?"](https://doi.org/10.1002/asi.23286) and it turns out that all kinds of people do.
 So then I wondered... is there a way to make my thesis more-digestible for different kinds of folks?

-That led me to the following: **What if I could generate a bunch of smaller docs from my thesis, based on assumptions I have about different kinds of readers?**
+That led me to the following: **What if I could generate a bunch of smaller docs from my thesis, based on assumptions I have about different kinds of readers?** Would this simple change of format make my thesis more accessible and more usable?
+(It's important for me to think about accessibility, after all!)

+## So what is my dissertation and what is it actually about?

+My thesis is titled, **Tool-making as an intervention on the accessibility of interactive data experiences**.
+I specifically study how *tool-making* is a site for generating knowledge about how people engage with difficult practical problems.
+I make tools and then use those tools as a probe to understand more about authors, creators, and users of data experiences.

+My core argument (the "thesis statement" at the heart of the dissertation) is this: "This dissertation argues that the tools practitioners use to build interactive data experiences are themselves sites where accessibility barriers are produced, prevented, or alleviated for both end users and authors.
+This work contributes five tools—Chartability, Data Navigator, Softerware, Cross-perception, and Skeleton—that collectively center accessibility work on the empowerment of disabled and non-disabled practitioners across the full arc of evaluation, data navigation, analytical interaction, and personalization."

+My work is interesting primarily because I argue that the work practitioners do is a rich site for research.
+I don't just make a proverbial "hammer" but study what sort of hammers we need, whether hammers really work, and then how people actually use them. ([You can find the whole thesis here](https://drive.google.com/file/d/1D1HJZxIsZyjj0PCxsSN8aFUKSuWR4r3t/view?usp=drive_link).)

+Well, perhaps my dissertation has piqued your interest a little?
+And perhaps you don't know where to start?
+Well look below, and perhaps one of these categories applies to you and your interests or experiences.

-(Below is a series of sections/subsections taken from a [previous blog post announcing my thesis defense](https://www.frank.computer/blog/2026/04/defense-invite.html).
-Feel free to see if any of the documents are actually interesting/useful to you, especially if you fit one of the descriptions of my assumed readership below:)
+(Below is a series of sections/subsections taken from a [previous blog post announcing my thesis defense](https://www.frank.computer/blog/2026/04/defense-invite.html), which of course you are welcome to attend at noon EDT on April 29th, 2026.
+So, please feel free to see if any of the documents are actually interesting/useful to you, especially if you fit one of the descriptions of my assumed readership below:)

 ## Should *you* read my dissertation?